Skip to main content

 Who receives refunds

-The refund recipient is the signer used on the eth_sendBundle, mev_sendBundle, or eth_sendPrivateTransaction request.
+By default, the refund recipient is the signer used on the eth_sendBundle, mev_sendBundle, or eth_sendPrivateTransaction request.
+You can delegate your recipient to a different address using the flashbots_setFeeRefundRecipient API.

 How to track refunds